Cisplatine War: On land

-Barbacena visited the frontier towns, arriving at the Brazilian army camp in Santana do Livramento on 1 January 1827.
+Once in command, Barbacena visited the frontier towns, arriving at the Brazilian army camp in Santana do Livramento on 1 January 1827.
 The poor condition of the troops left a bad impression on the general.
 There was a lack of equipment, and the soldiers were sick and undisciplined, which had led to numerous desertions.
 Under general Massena Rosado's command, nearly 2,000 men had already deserted.
 The marquess then began reorganizing the troops.
 He had already requested the dispatch of 15,000 men, ammunition, and funds from the imperial government in order to march against the Argentines.
 The government, in turn, did not meet his demands.
 At the same time, general Braun, in the town of Rio Grande, was making efforts to recruit more men, having with him fractions of the 18th and 27th Battalions of Caçadores and the 4th, 5th, and 6th Cavalry Regiments, for a total of about 1,800 soldiers.
-The two commanders decided to join their forces near the Palmas stream, with Barbacena starting his march on 13 January 1827.
+The two commanders decided to join forces near the Palmas stream, with Barbacena starting his march on 13 January 1827.

 In turn, general Carlos María de Alvear was marching with the republican forces toward Bagé in order to prevent the junction of the two Brazilian commanders and defeat them separately, believing that the Brazilian forces would only grow over time.
 The Argentine commander issued a proclamation rallying his troops to fight, stating that "millions of Brazilians" were "reaching out to them".
 He believed the local population to be republican, but the inhabitants resisted the invasion.
 Alvear and Barbacena were seeking each other in order to engage in a decisive battle, methodically marching in search of a favorable battleground.
 The Argentines preferred the plains due to their superiority in cavalry, while the Brazilians favored the hills, given their superior infantry.

 On 23 January, an Argentine cavalry vanguard brought the news that the Brazilians had begun their march toward the Argentines, which caused euphoria in the republican army.
 Barbacena was unaware of the whereabouts of the republicans and decided to dispatch a cavalry vanguard under the command of Sebastião Barreto to track the Argentine movements and provide cover for his own march.
-On 5 February, after weeks of marching, Barbacena and Brown managed to join forces on the banks of the Lexiguana River, frustrating Alvear's plans.
+On 5 February, after weeks of marching, Barbacena and Braun managed to join forces on the banks of the Lexiguana River, frustrating Alvear's plans.
 The Argentine commander had arrived in Bagé on 26 January and left the city on the 30th after sacking it.
 Alvear then decided to march toward São Gabriel, being followed by Barbacena.
 Minor encounters between the vanguards of the two armies heightened the tension.
 On 13 February, colonel Bento Manuel’s forward detachment clashed with colonel Juan Lavalle's forces near Vacacai.
 Two days later, another clash took place between the forward detachments of Lucio Norberto Mansilla, chief of the Argentine General Staff, and Bento Manuel, in the vicinity of Umbu.
 The Brazilians already knew the Argentine position since 14 February and were eager to attack.